CycloneDX/cdxgen/README.md

 - SBOM_SIGN_PRIVATE_KEY: Location to the RSA private key
 - SBOM_SIGN_PUBLIC_KEY: Optional.
 Location to the RSA public key

 To generate test public/private key pairs, you can run cdxgen by passing the argument `--generate-key-and-sign`.
-The generated json file would have an attribute called `signature` which could be used for validation. [jwt.io](jwt.io) is a known site that could be used for validation.
+The generated json file would have an attribute called `signature` which could be used for validation. [jwt.io](jwt.io) is a known site that could be used for such signature validation.

 ![SBoM signing](sbom-sign.jpg)